-the research is permanently closed to the enrollment of new subjects;
+- The research is permanently closed to the enrollment of new subjects; all subjects have completed all research-related interventions and the research remains active only for long-term follow-up of subjects.

 OR

-- no subjects have been enrolled; and - no additional risks have been identified.
+- No subjects have been enrolled; and

+- No additional risks have been identified.

+OR

+- Where the remaining research activities are limited to data analysis.